 - Nonspendable: Amounts that are not in spendable form or are legally or contractually required to be maintained intact - Restricted: Amounts that are legally restricted by outside parties, constitutional provisions, or enabling legislation for use for a specific purpose - Committed: Amounts that have been formally set aside by the Board of Education for use for specific purposes.
-Commitments are made and can be rescinded only via resolution of the Board of Education. - Assigned: Intent to spend resources on specific purposes expressed by the Board of Education or the representative of the fiscal agent, who is authorized by resolution approved by the Board of Education to make assignments - Unassigned: Amounts that have not been assigned to other funds and have not been restricted, committed, or assigned to specific purposes in the General Fund
+Commitments are made and can be rescinded only via resolution of the Board of Education. - Assigned: Intent to spend resources on specific purposes expressed by the Board of Education or the representative of the fiscal agent, who is authorized by resolution approved by the Board of Education to make assignments - Unassigned: Amounts that do not fall into any other category above.
+This is the residual classification for amounts in the General Fund and represents fund balance that has not been assigned to other funds and has not been restricted, committed, or assigned to specific purposes in the General Fund.
+In other governmental funds, only negative unassigned amounts are reported, if any, and represent expenditures incurred for specific purposes exceeding the amounts previously restricted, committed, or assigned to those purposes.

-Comparative Data/Reclassifications - Comparative data is not included in the Academy's financial statements.
+Comparative Data - Comparative data is not included in the Academy's financial statements.